Michigan Parenting Time Attorney

 Parenting time refers to the amount of time individual parents are allowed to spend with a child after a divorce.
-This amount of time is determined by the court and can often lead to controversy and disputes between parents.
+This amount of time is determined by the court and can often lead to controversy between parents.
 These disputes may include disagreements over the division of time, and how this amount of time is measured.
 Being able to present your case in the best light possible is vital to ensure you have the most time possible to spend with your children.

 Parenting time falls under the umbrella of child custody law, which has been an evolving legal matter over the last century.
-In Michigan, a long time ago, the father had absolute rights to the children then it changed to the mother having a preference as the best parent.
-In the modern day, Michigan courts use a specific standard of determining child custody, known as the best interest of the child.
+A long time ago in Michigan the father had absolute rights to the children.
+Over time, this changed and evolved into the mother having a preference as the best parent.
+Today, the family division of Michigan circuit courts use a specific standard of determining child custody, known as the best interest of the child.
 This standard involves a gender neutral approach that assesses the ability of each parent to care for their children under the best interest standard.

 Sometimes there are situations which require the courts to enforce parenting time.
 In Michigan, this is handled by the Friend of the Court, who handles complaints surrounding the failure of a parent to follow the parenting time guidelines set out by the courts.
-If the Michigan Friend of the Court receives a written complaint with specific facts constituting a custody or parenting time violation, they are required to investigate and if necessary take action through the courts.
+If the Michigan Friend of the Court receives a written complaint with specific facts constituting a parenting time violation, they are required to investigate and if necessary take action through the courts.

 A parenting time or custody order violation in Michigan is formally defined by MCL 552.602 section 2(e) as: